-Table 2 details all the required dimensions and the positioning of the target circles for both metal and paper targets.
+Table 2 and table 3 detail all the required dimensions and the positioning of the target circles for both metal and paper targets.
 The diameters of the black circles for the aiming and the scoring areas of both metal and paper are as follows:

-Standing - aiming 115 mm - scoring 115 mm (dotted line at 110 mm on paper targets) Prone - aiming 115 mm - scoring 45 mm (dotted line at 40 mm on paper targets).
+Standing - aiming 115 mm - scoring 115 mm [dotted line at 110 mm on paper targets] Prone - aiming 115 mm - scoring 45 mm (dotted line at 40 mm on paper targets).